vicoslab/dis_tutorial6/README.md

 ![domain](figs/domain.png)
 *The sticker with the `ROS_DOMAIN_ID`, different for each robot*

-The Cyclone middleware requires [an xml config](cyclonedds.xml), specified as the `CYCLONEDDS_URI` envrionment variable.
+The Cyclone middleware requires [an xml config](cyclonedds.xml), specified as the `CYCLONEDDS_URI` environment variable.
 For more info about the cyclone config, [see here](https://iroboteducation.github.io/create3_docs/setup/xml-config/), you might need to specify the network interface explicitly if using multiple ones e.g. `<NetworkInterface name="wlan0" />`.
 Lab workstations already have cyclone configured, if using your own laptop, you need to download and link the provided config.

 Make sure your `~/.bashrc` looks as follows:
 ```